PTCInc/Universal-Device-Driver-Examples/Mettler Toledo/MT-SICS/README.md

 ### System Addressing

-The following addresses can be used to manage login and other various data.
+The following addresses can be used to manage logging level.

 |Tag|Data Type| Access |Description|
 | :----------:  | :----------:  | :----------:  |:----------:  |